 He just didn't really care if that was the result of him doing the kind of coverage that he wanted to do.

-It would have been so fucking funny, and it would have ended everybody's lives.
+It would have been so fucking funny.

-We would all have, like, clapped and walked away from the United States into the oceans and returned to our dolphin brethren.
+We would all have like clapped and walked away from the United States into the oceans and returned to our dolphin brethren.

-Just to elaborate on the public relations firms, PR firms, which really should be called propaganda firms, because that's literally, public relations is literally a propaganda word for propaganda.
+Just to elaborate on the public relations firms, PR firms, which really should be called propaganda firms because that's literally public relations is literally a propaganda word for propaganda.

 You can read the history of how public relations was developed.

-So, the way that PR firms actually corrupt the media is actually in a very significant way, is that journalists are paid very little as journalists, but they can later retire and join a PR firm and make a lot of money on the basis of the articles they've written in the past and their contacts at their publication.
+So, but The way that PR firms actually corrupt the media is actually in a very significant way, is that journalists are paid very little as journalists, but they can later retire and join a PR firm and make a lot of money on the basis of the articles they've written in the past and their contacts at their publication.

-Elon, Elon, I'm so glad you said that, because people don't understand that's how these work, and I'm just now learning about that.
+Elon, Elon, it's so glad you said that because people don't understand that's how these work.

-The PR firms are so powerful, they're full of intelligence agency, former people, so just like a general will sign off on some bad weapons system, then he retires and gets on the major board of the defense contractor for $5 million a year.
+So just like a general will sign off on some bad weapon system, then he retires and gets on the major board of the defense contractor for $5 million a year.

 When it comes to fact-checking, they're really one of the most nasty, deceptive groups out there.